SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-That sounds like a great itinerary.
+That sounds like a great itinerary to me.
 Fun, easy to do, and interesting.
 Most ferries to Santorini leave Heraklion around 9pm in the morning so you’ll either have to be up early to catch the 2.5 hour bus from Chania to Heraklion or take the bus the previous day and spend one night in Heraklion.
 From Mykonos to Athens, ferry is much easier than flying.
 If you want to take multiple rooms and stay in a hotel I have pages for each of those islands on my site.
 Or if you’d like to stay together in a house or villa then search for villas in Greece on Booking.com.

 6. Visit Athens At Beginning or End of Trip